 I commend individuals with clinical depression and addiction who take those hard steps to gain sobriety.
 When someone whose constantly in a depressed mood makes the painful commitment to get sober, it shows the amount of strength they have and will have long-term benefits.

 You are practically saying to yourself,

 “I am going to go through pain temporarily and I accept this.
 I surrender to this fact that I might even be a little bit more depressed.
 Because in the end.
 In the end I will be happier, and I will be better.”

 These facts and scenarios given are based on a particular kind of depression and symptoms.

 People with depression, besides a non-natural amount of serotonin, to restate might be because of past trauma, increased stress, anxiety, overwhelm, abuse, weight gain, medical condition or other mental disorders.

-Other forms of depression may be a struggle with an overwhelming course of negative thoughts.
+Other forms of depression may be a challenge with overwhelming course of negative thoughts.
 And to heal, they must become aware of their negative thought process, which is a mental disorder, to begin building new habits and interrupt this negative thinking.